SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

 ![](/articles/15_web_services/17_Graphit/images/48_invoking_graphit_files.PNG)

-After deploying and invoking the Web Service:
+After deploying and invoking the Web Service
 ![](/articles/15_web_services/17_Graphit/images/45_graphit_with_parameters.PNG)

 Open Swagger and check that the Customer_id has been successfully parsed:
 ![](/articles/15_web_services/17_Graphit/images/46_graphit_with_parameters.PNG)

-### How Can I Invoke a Call with a URL Link?
+### How Can I Invoke a Call With a URL Link?
-Graphit can also be invoked as a parameter from the IP address link corresponding to the Web Service.
+Graphit can also be invoked as a parameter from the IP address link of the corresponding Web Service.
-Enter the following parameters inside the link of the browser's address field:
+Enter the following parameters in the link of the browser's Address field:

      http://10.21.1.76:3213/api/GraphitWS1?Customer_Id=1472&Case_Id=3707&token=test&graphitProfiler=true&format=json

 The response is displayed in the Browser tab:
 ![](/articles/15_web_services/17_Graphit/images/49_invoking_graphit_files.PNG)

-#### Profiler flag
+#### Profiler Flag
-A profiling flag can be parsed in the URL using graphitProfiler=true setting. (see the URL above) To see the profiling information open up [fabric logs](/articles/21_Fabric_troubleshooting/02_Fabric_troubleshooting_log_files.md#log-files) (of the fabric session that processed the web-service) located in $K2_HOME/logs/k2fabric.log.
+A profiling flag can be parsed in the URL using the graphitProfiler=true setting.
+(See the above URL).

+To see the profiling information open the [Fabric Logs](/articles/21_Fabric_troubleshooting/02_Fabric_troubleshooting_log_files.md#log-files) of the Fabric session that processed the Web Service in the $K2_HOME/logs/k2fabric.log.
 Search for the lines containing "Starting webservice":

 ```
 INFO  [http-nio-3213-exec-1] 2020-07-15 06:46:21,286 c.k.c.w.WebServiceMB - [LID10000000023a3] Starting webservice GraphitWS1